toradex/vscode-torizon-templates/CONTRIBUTING.md

     Signed-off-by: your-e-mail@your-provider.com
     ```

-- Create a pull request to the `main` branch of https://github.com/toradex/vscode-torizon-templates
+- Create a pull request to the `dev` branch of https://github.com/toradex/vscode-torizon-templates